dgaydukov/cert-aws/sa/files/sa.md

 One-to-many (customers-orders, each customer has many orders, but each order has exactly 1 customer):
 * relational (2 tables) - customers, orders (has customerId as foreign key)
-* nosql (1 table) - partitionKey (customerId) and sortKey (orderId) Many-to-many (authros-books, each author has many books, and each book can be written by several authors):
+* nosql (1 table) - partitionKey (customerId) and sortKey (orderId) Many-to-many (authors-books, each author has many books, and each book can be written by several authors):
 * relational (3 tables) - authors, books, author_book - special table to store auhorId+bookId
 * nosql (1 table) - partitionKey (authorId) and sortKey (bookId).
 Here duplication happens, cause same book would be duplicating for all it's authors.
 There is no concept of database in dynamoDB, you just create tables and work with them (usually 1 table per whole application).
 Table name should be unique within single region (you can have 2 table with same name in different regions).
-If you need another access pattern, like find all authors by book, you add another type of pk into this table where you swap partition & sort key: partitionKey (bookId) and sortKey (authorId)
+If you need another access pattern, like find all authors by book, you add another type of pk into this table where you swap partition & SortKey: partitionKey (bookId) and sortKey (authorId)
 By doing this you add even more duplication, yet now you have 2 access pattern by either author or book.
 This idea of storing data called - adjacency list - way to represent graph data (nodes and edges) in flat model.
 Suppose we have a bunch of people and want to represent them as friends.
 We can use graph representation.
 But can use java, if we create `Map<String, List<String>>` where key is person and value is list of this friends.
 This will add some redundancy/duplication
 (if Mike & Bob friends, then under key Mark Bob would be inside list of friends, and under kye Bob, Mark would be inside list of friends)
 Yet this duplication in space guarantees instant result, you can get list of friends of anybody within O(1) - cause we are using Map.
-Partition key should have a large number of distinct values relative to the number of items in the table (customerId for orders table - there are many distinct customers comparing to total number of orders).
+PartitionKey should have a large number of distinct values relative to the number of items in the table (customerId for orders table - there are many distinct customers comparing to total number of orders).
 This is because max RCU (read capacity unit) - 3000, WCU (write capacity unit) - 1000 per partition.
-So if you choose wrong partition key and make a lot of request to single partition you will get `ProvisionedThroughputExceededException`.
+So if you choose wrong PartitionKey and make a lot of request to single partition you will get `ProvisionedThroughputExceededException`.
 Keep in mind if you use java SDK, it already have retry logic within (you don't have to write retry code yourself), so your requests will eventually succeed unless your retry queue is too large to finish.
 In this case try to lower your request to db or enlarge RCU/WCU.
 AWS SDK generally provide retry logic for most calls and also exponential backoff (use progressively longer waits between retries for consecutive error responses - 1,2,4,8,16 seconds after each failed retry)
-That's why you should have equal distribution across partition key.
-Best practices to select partition key:
+That's why you should have equal distribution across PartitionKey.
+Best practices to select PartitionKey:
 * use high cardinality attr - email/customerId/orderId/productId
 * use composite attr - combine several attr into single string to be used as key
-* add random key to partition key
+* add random key to PartitionKey
 One way to offload dynamoDB writes is to use sqs:
 * you can decrease WCU and save on costs
 * you can use it as protection against accidental load spikes